ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/unions.md

 import { ExampleTabs } from "../../../components/mdx/example-tabs"

-> We are still working on the documentation for Hot Chocolate 11.1 so help us by finding typos, missing things or write some additional docs with us.

-A Union is very similar to an interface, except that there are no common fields between the specified types.
+A Union is very similar to an [interface](/docs/hotchocolate/defining-a-schema/interfaces), except that there are no common fields between the specified types.

 Unions are defined in the schema as follows.